michaelrsweet/moauth/DOCUMENTATION.md

 - `Option`: Specifies a server option to enable.
 Currently only "BasicAuth" is supported, which allows access to resources using HTTP Basic authentication in addition to HTTP Bearer tokens.
+- `RegisterGroup`: Specifies the group used for authenticating access to the dynamic client registration endpoint.
+The default is no group/ authentication.
 - `Resource`: Specifies a remotely accessible file or directory resource.
 [See below](#resources) for examples and details.
 - `ServerName`: Specifies the host name and (optionally) port number to bind to,